 It is now difficult to trace the outline of the ancient city.
-Its centre was at the modern road junction, and the three modern roads now pass through what were its three main gates.
-Two Chinese Buddhist pilgrims, Sun Yung and Xuan Zang, visited it in AD 520 and 630 respectively and wrote of a thriving Buddhist centre surrounded by stupas and monasteries.
+Its center was at the modern road junction, and the three modern roads now pass through what were its three main gates.
+Two Chinese Buddhist pilgrims, Sun Yung and Xuan Zang, visited it in AD 520 and 630 respectively and wrote of a thriving Buddhist center surrounded by stupas and monasteries.

 From Shahbaz Garhi you can continue north on a surfaced road to Swat via the Ambela Pass. .
 The road east leads to Swabi, where it forks left to Tarbela and right to Attock.
 From Swabi to Islamabad is 119 km via Attock, 90 minutes, and 137 km via Tarbela, two hours, but you now need a permit to drive across the top of the Tarbela dam.
 A ford before Tarbela could prove difficult for cars during the monsoon.

-Mardan cantonment was laid out in the British-era.
+Mardan cantonment was laid out in the British era.
 It remained the permanent headquarter of the elite Queen Victoria's Own Corps of Guides.
 The Guides' Fort was built by Hodson in 1854.
 The Guides were originally raised at Peshawar in 1846 at the site of the present day Mission Hospital and later moved to their new premises in Mardan.
-It is now the headquarter and centre of the Punjab regiment of Pakistan Army.
-The former Guides Mess, Guides Cemetery and the Memorial Arch in memory of Major Louis Cavagnari, next to the Lutheran Church are main places of interest.
+It is now the headquarter and center of the Punjab Regiment of the Pakistan Army.
+The former Guides Mess, Guides Cemetery, and the Memorial Arch in memory of Major Louis Cavagnari, next to the Lutheran Church are the main places of interest.

-This garden is located 35 kilometres from Peshawar on the Grand Trunk Road.
-The attractively landscaped and colourfully planted botanical garden of the Centre of Plant Biodiversity covers an area of 100 acres at Azakhel, Nowshera.
+This garden is located 35 kilometers from Peshawar on the Grand Trunk Road.
+The attractively landscaped and colorfully planted botanical garden of the Centre of Plant Biodiversity covers an area of 100 acres at Azakhel, Nowshera.
 It is a repository of rare and endangered species.

 Cherat is a small cantonment and a former hill sanatorium a few miles South of Nowshera and Mardan on the other side of the Grand Trunk Road.
 It was discovered by Major Coke whilst exploring the area in 1853.
-It is 1,350 metres (4,500 feet) above sea-level and was first used as a sanatorium for British troops in 1861 and was declared a cantonment in 1886.
-There are many surviving British-era military installations, hospitals, cemeteries and a church here.
-A cliff side near the old parade ground has many regimental crests carved in rock.
+It is 1,350 meters (4,500 feet) above sea level and was first used as a sanatorium for British troops in 1861 and was declared a cantonment in 1886.
+There are many surviving British-era military installations, hospitals, cemeteries, and a church here.
+A cliffside near the old parade ground has many regimental crests carved in the rock.
 Presently, Cherat is the base of the commandos or the elite SSG and serves both as their headquarters and training school.
 It has a small military museum.
 The lofty location commands spectacular views of the Peshawar Valley on one side, and on the other of a portion of the Khwara Valley in Peshawar District, and of Kohat District as far as the Indus River.
 (Special permissions may be required to visit the cantonment areas)